 There will be a review of counterterrorism powers .
 The review includes "working with online companies to reduce

 and restrict the availability of extremist material online".

 This appears to be a watered down version of the Conservative manifesto commitment to give greater responsibility for companies to take down extremist material from

 their platforms.
 Already Google and Facebook have issued public statements about how they intend to improve the removal of extremist material from their platforms.

 Commission for Countering Extremism

-This appears to be a measure to generate ideas and thinking, which could be a positive approach, if it involves considering different approaches, rather than pressing ahead with policies in order to be seen to be doing something.
-The quality of
+appears to be a measure to generate ideas and thinking, which could be a positive approach, if it involves considering different approaches, rather than pressing ahead with policies in order to be seen to be doing something.
+The quality of the Commission

 Data Protection Bill